Tropical Storm Isaac drenches Haiti, swipes Cuba

 Damage had so far been less than feared, said George Ngwa, Haiti spokesman for the United Nations Office of Coordination of Humanitarian Affairs.
 "Fortunately there are no reports of serious damage," he said.

-By late Saturday afternoon, Isaac's center was over eastern Cuba, 120 miles east of Camaguey, Cuba, the U.S. National Hurricane Center said.
+By late Saturday afternoon, Isaac's centre was over eastern Cuba, 120 miles (195 km) east of Camaguey, Cuba, the U.S. National Hurricane Center said.

-The storm had top winds of 60 mph and would become a hurricane if those swirling winds reach 74 mph.
+The storm had top winds of 60 mph (95 kph) and would become a hurricane if those swirling winds reach 74 mph (119 kph).
 A hurricane warning was in effect for the Florida Keys and the southwest coast of Florida.

 In Haiti, authorities and U.N. troops worked to clear debris and fallen trees from roads.